badconduct/gemini-98-proxy-client/README.md

     ```

 3.  **Add your Gemini API key & Configuration**
-    Create a `.env` file in the project root with your API key, a session secret, and an optional timezone offset:
+    Create a `.env` file in the project root with your API key, a session secret, and any optional settings:

     ```
     # Required